rklaehn/rklaehn.github.io/_posts/2016-01-05-binarymerge.md

 b = [5]
 ```

-The best solution in this case is to do a binary search for the insertion point of the single element of `b` in `a`, then just copy the part of a that is below `b(0)`, `b(0)`, and the part of a that is above `b(0)`.
+The best solution in this case is to do a binary search for the insertion point of the single element of `b` in `a`, then just copy

+- the part of `a` that is below `b(0)`
+- the element `b(0)`
+- the part of `a` that is above `b(0)`

 Obviously it would be possible to just special-case this solution.
 But that would be unelegant and in any case would not help in case b)

 b) Merging a long sequence and a short sequence